apache/datafusion/datafusion-common/README.md

 # DataFusion Common

-This is an internal module for the most fundamental types of datafusion.
+This is an internal module for the most fundamental types of DataFusion.